conradakunga/Blog/_posts/2025-07-18-sending-email-in-c-net-part-2-delivery.md

 For testing without actually putting data into the ether, we can use a **pickup directory.**

-This means that the email, rather than going to the internet, will be deposited in a **designated folder**, with the email itself persisted in the [eml](https://en.wikipedia.org/wiki/Email#Filename_extensions) format.
+This means that the email, rather than going to the internet, will be deposited in a **designated file system folder**, with the email itself persisted in the [eml](https://en.wikipedia.org/wiki/Email#Filename_extensions) format.

 The first step is to select a folder for pickup.
-In my case, I will use the `Temp` folder, which I can retrieve using the `Path.GetTempPath()` method.
+In my case, I will use the `Temp` folder, which I can retrieve using the [Path.GetTempPath()](https://learn.microsoft.com/en-us/dotnet/api/system.io.path.gettemppath?view=net-9.0&tabs=windows) method.

 Next is to configure the `SmtpClient` to deliver using the method by setting the [DeliveryMethod](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient.deliverymethod?view=net-9.0) property and setting the [PickupDirectoryLocation](https://learn.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient.pickupdirectorylocation?view=net-9.0#system-net-mail-smtpclient-pickupdirectorylocation) to the folder specified earlier.